-- (8) Calculated as current assets less current liabilities. - (9) Long-term debt includes capital lease obligations.
+- (10) Calculated as current assets less current liabilities. - (11) Long-term debt includes capital lease obligations and the principal component of convertible debt instruments.
+For convertible debt amounts see note (1)(e)(i) above.

 This offering involves a high degree of risk.
 You should carefully consider each of the following risks and all of the other information set forth in this prospectus supplement and prospectus, before deciding to invest in our notes.
 If any of the risks and uncertainties we describe develop into actual events, our business, financial condition and results of operation could be materially adversely affected and you may lose all or part of your investment.